Assistant Arts Professor, Head of Episodic Television

-Epstein is a television writer and novelist, currently developing her most recently published book, “H.E.A.R.,” as a drama series.
-Beginning her career as a stand-up, Epstein worked on sitcoms with Al Franken, Dan Aykroyd, Joan Cusack and James L. Brooks.
-She was also the head writer for “Clued In,” a game show for teenage girls.
-Epstein was the lead writer on several video games including, “Tycoon City: New York,” “Snoops,” “Barbie Diaries High School Mystery,” and the gamification of the Fox TV show, “The O.C.”
+Beginning her career as a stand-up, Robin worked on sitcoms with Al Franken, Dan Aykroyd, Joan Cusack and James L. Brooks.
+She was the head writer for “Clued In,” a game show for teenage girls.
+She was also the lead writer on several video games including, “Tycoon City: New York,” “Barbie Diaries High School Mystery,” “Snoops,” and the gamification of “The O.C.”

-“God Is In the Pancakes” (Dial), Epstein’s award-winning YA novel, is being adapted for the screen.
+“God Is In the Pancakes” (Dial), Robin’s award-winning YA novel, is being adapted for the screen.
 In addition to writing the novel, H.E.A.R.
-(Soho Teen), she wrote the 8-book “Groovy Girls” series for Scholastic, she co-authored several of the best-selling “Worst Case Scenario Survival Handbooks” for Chronicle.
+(Soho Teen), she wrote the 8-book “Groovy Girls” series for Scholastic, and co-authored several of the best-selling “Worst Case Scenario Survival Handbooks” for Chronicle.
 She also co-wrote the nonfiction legal guidebook, “So Sue Me, Jackass!: Avoiding the Legal Pitfalls That Can Come Back to Bite You at Work, at Home, and at Play” (Plume) and the novel, “Shaking Her Assets'' (Berkley), which she's adapting as a webtoon.
 A contributor to “This American Life” on NPR, she’s freelanced for the “New York Times,” “Quartz,” “Medium,” and other publications.
 The short film she wrote and directed, "Animal Attraction," is on the festival circuit.